Mike Vincent

 Mike Vincent is an Australian print, radio and television journalist.
 He is also the father of New Zealand cricketer Lou Vincent.

 Mike has worked as a radio and newspaper journalist for more than 20 years in Brisbane, Sydney, Canberra, Hobart, and Perth, but mostly in his hometown of Adelaide.

 He has spent a period of time working for Radio New Zealand in Auckland.

 In early 2001 Mike rejoined the ABC as sports producer-presenter for ABC NewsRadio.

-His most notable brush with fame was using his right knee to stop Australian prime minister Malcolm Fraser from closing his Commonwealth car passenger door to get in one more question.
+He used his right knee to stop Australian prime minister Malcolm Fraser from closing his Commonwealth car passenger door to get in one more question.